NetApp-openstack-dev/openstack-docs/source/cinder/deployment_choice/section_ontap-driver-overview.rst

 Theory of Operation: NetApp Unified Driver Overview
 ==================================================================

-NetApp drivers for ONTAP, ONTAP operating in 7-Mode, and E-Series are offered in a single, unified driver for the purpose of provisioning and maintaining OpenStack block storage volumes.
+NetApp drivers for ONTAP and E-Series are offered in a single, unified driver for the purpose of provisioning and maintaining OpenStack block storage volumes.